🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 🏛️ Ho Chi Minh Mausoleum & Presidential Palace

 After fueling up with some local eats and caffeine, we booked a Grab from the Old Quarter to begin our historical tour at the Ho Chi Minh Mausoleum Complex.
-Using Grab was incredibly convenient—it’s affordable, and the upfront pricing makes it perfect for first-time visitors navigating Hanoi’s busy streets.
+Using Grab was incredibly convenient and it’s affordable in Vietnam (much cheaper compare in the Philippines), and the upfront pricing makes it perfect for first-time visitors navigating Hanoi’s busy streets.

 📍 Ho Chi Minh's Mausoleum on Google Maps